zhulianhua/AbInitio/README.md

 ### What it is for?

-This project implements the _ab initio_ potentials based binary collision model in dsmcFoamPlus and dsmcFoam (in the future ?) solver.
+This project implements the _ab initio_ potentials based binary-collision model in the dsmcFoamPlus and dsmcFoam (in the future ?) solver.

-The _ab initio_ potential based direct Monte Carlo (DSMC) is introduced in Ref. [] etc.
+The _ab initio_ potential based direct Monte Carlo (DSMC) is introduced in Ref.
+[1,2] etc.

-Currently,cboth the classical and quantum potentials for the single-component <sup>3</sup>He, <sup>4</sup>He, Ne are avaiable.
+Currently,both the classical and quantum potentials for the single-component <sup>3</sup>He, <sup>4</sup>He, Ne gas molecular interactions are avaiable.
-For mixtures, the quantum and classical potentials for the <sup>4</sup>He-Ne are provided.
+For mixtures, the quantum and classical potentials for the <sup>4</sup>He-Ne are avaialbe.

 ### How to compile it?

 NOTE: Require to install the [OpenFOAM-2.4.0-MNF](https://github.com/MicroNanoFlows/OpenFOAM-2.4.0-MNF) first.

-This code should be compilerd to an user library by:
+This code should be compilerd to an user library by typein

 ```bash
 wmake
 ```
+in the project directory.

 ### How to use it?